Xatra1/coin-clicker-source/README.md

-To play the game, simply download the source code from the latest release or get the latest (and possibly unstable!) version by typing the commands
+To play the game, simply download the source code from the latest release or get the latest (and possibly unstable!) version by typing the following commands into a terminal:
 ```
 git clone https://github.com/Xatra1/coin-clicker-source.git
 cd coin-clicker-source
 ```
-into a terminal.
 This will put you into the folder that contains "index.html", which is how you will open the game.

 Icons made by Font Awesome.